mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 determined by vehicle) and the Effect acts as a –DM to all attacks against the vehicle or its passengers.
 The Effect also acts as a –DM to any attacks made from the vehicle as well.
-This lasts until the driver’s next action.
+This lasts until the driver's next action.

 MANOEUVRING
 A driver or pilot can maneuver his vehicle without making a skill check.
 This allows the vehicle to avoid large or obvious obstacles, to get where it is going, to move out of one fire arc of an enemy vehicle and into a different one, or to change the fire arc that a single target is in.
-More extreme maneuvers are covered by ‘stunt’, below.
+More extreme maneuvers are covered by 'stunt', below.

 RAM
 Deliberately driving a vehicle into someone or something requires